perladvent/perldotcom/content/article/_pub_2003_05_29_treasures.md

 {
+   "date" : "2003-05-29T00:00:00-08:00",
+   "draft" : null,
+   "image" : null,
+   "categories" : "Perl Internals",
-   "thumbnail" : "/images/_pub_2003_05_29_treasures/111-treasures.gif",
+   "tags" : [],
    "description" : " The Perl Core comes with a lot of little modules to help you get thejob done.
 Many of these modules are not well-known.
 Even some of the well-known modules have some nice features that are often overlooked.
-In this...", "image" : null,
-   "authors" : [
+In this...", "thumbnail" : "/images/_pub_2003_05_29_treasures/111-treasures.gif", "authors" : [
       "casey-west"
    ],
-   "tags" : [],
-   "categories" : "Perl Internals",
    "slug" : "/pub/2003/05/29/treasures.html",
-   "date" : "2003-05-29T00:00:00-08:00",
-   "title" : "Hidden Treasures of the Perl Core", "draft" : null
+   "title" : "Hidden Treasures of the Perl Core"
 }